Daniel-KM/Omeka-S-module-Access/README.md

 allows to have specific access for specific items or medias.
 Furthermore, this mechanism does not apply when the access status is set via property.
 In that case, all resources are managed individually.

+Anyway, the recursivity is useful only when there are multiple medias and the status of some of them is different.

 Finally, the option applies only to existing resources: if an item is created after a change in an item set, it won't apply to it, so you will need to set the